POSEIDON

 In the first phase of yoga, the seeker is mostly in relation with the world of Zeus and his children.
 As he moves forward he descends progressively into the layers of the subconscious and is faced with the challenges of Poseidon with increasing frequency, as is Ulysses for example.
 Finally, the ‘adventures of consciousness’ which form part of the yoga of the body and in some individuals reach the cellular level penetrate into the kingdom of Hades, as they do in the cases of Heracles and Ulysses.

+Like Demeter, who induces a coming and going from the kingdom of Hades with Persephone as an intermediary, Poseidon too dwells in his golden palace beneath the sea during certain periods, and on Mount Olympus during others.
 His palace is named Aegae, ‘the beginning of consciousness’.
 This explains its mythical location off the coast of Samothrace, the site of Mystery Schools preceding those of Eleusis.
 Orpheus initiated the Argonauts to the mysteries of Samothrace during one of the initial periods of the path.
+It is also said that Aegae was situated off the coast of Euboea, ‘the place of incarnation’.

-But in what concerns this god, his characteristics do not only point to the necessary work of mastery over these same forces within the seeker, but also to the attitude that must be adopted in regards to the quest; if Poseidon is ill-tempered it is because we cannot satisfy ourselves with false appearances or half-hearted engagements, as broaching the deep layers of consciousness is a difficult process.
 If he is irritable and baleful it is because tepid feelings are not suitable, and the transformation of our vital nature cannot be carried out without undergoing intense storms.
 If he is resentful, it is because the memories lodged in the subconscious will one day or the other return to the surface to be appropriately addressed.

 As the ‘master of horses’ and thus of vital power, Poseidon offers the best amongst them to those heroes who have accomplished great feats in the domain of mastery over the vital.
 He gifted winged horses to Pelops, who wed Hippodamia, ‘she who masters horses’, for the former had succeeded in mastering vital energy without repression or rejection.
 He also presented Peleus with the famous horses Balios ‘the swift’ and Xanthos ‘light golden yellow’, who later became the horses of Achilles.